Apostatic selection: Environmental mechanisms

 Apostatic selection is strongest in environments in which prey with the rare morphism match their background.

 Behavioural basis of apostatic selection

-Most of the work done on the behavioural basis of apostatic selection was done by A.B Bond.
 It has been suggested that in frequency-dependent predation, the number of encounters with the prey shapes the predator's ability to detect prey.
 This is based on the assumption that when the predator is learning foraging behaviour, it is going to obtain the common form of prey most frequently.
 Since the predator learns from what is most frequently captured, the most common morph is what is identified as prey.
 Foraging behaviour is shaped by the learned preference, thus causing apostatic selection and conferring a fitness benefit on the rare prey morphs.
 From this, it was concluded that search image formation and adaption is the mechanism that causes the most common prey type to be most easily distinguished from its environment, and thus be eaten more frequently than rarer types.